oraichain/oraiwasm/package/base/drand_verify_v1/README.md

 ### Step 2

-Participants generate signatures (sign on a message including: # round, random seed, and the aggregated signature of the previous round).
+Participants generate signatures (sign on a message including: # round & aggregated signature of the previous round).

 ### Step 3